altera2015/ttwatcher/README.md

 # Attributions

 * Running man Icon made by http://www.freepik.com" is licensed under Creative Commons BY 3.0 CC BY 3.0
-* QCustomPlot, an easy to use, modern plotting widget for Qt, Copyright (C) 2011, 2012, 2013, 2014 Emanuel Eichhammer
+* QCustomPlot, an easy to use, modern plotting widget for Qt, Copyright (C) 2011, 2012, 2013, 2014 Emanuel Eichhammer http://www.qcustomplot.com/
+* Built with Qt 5.4 LGPL http://www.qt-project.org

+# Building

+Install Qt 5.x Framework and load up the ttwatcher.pro file in the src directory.
+On Windows you might have to copy the hid.lib to your Release or Debug output directory if you get linking errors.